 1. Paws for Coffee

-Paws for Coffee is a London dog cafe found right outside Bushy Park.
-The owner Louise has been training and looking after dogs for many years, so her knowledge and love of dogs makes the café a friendly, warm, and safe space for you and your furry friend.
+Paws for Coffee is a London puppy cafe found right outside Bushy Park.
+The owner Louise has been training and looking after dogs for many years, so her knowledge and love of dogs make the café a friendly, warm, and safe space for you and your furry friend.